Princess Badiya bint Hassan: Education

+She began her studies at the Amman Baccalaureate School before transferring to Sherborne School for Girls.
+After high school she studied at the University of Oxford getting a Bachelor of Arts and Bachelor's degree in History gaining full honors.
+Afterwards, she received a Diploma from the University of Law.
+Finally, she gained a Master of Laws degree in public international law from the London School of Economics.

 Career

 After studying law at The College of Law in London, Princess Badiya qualified as a barrister in 1998, being called to the Bar at Lincoln's Inn.
 She is the first member of the Jordanian Royal Family to become a lawyer (She is a non-practicing lawyer).